MCT-master/mct-master.github.io/_posts/2022-05-27-joachipo-telematic-concert.md

 ## **Telematic Gestural Interplay**
 Our first part of the concert was a performance by Joseph Clemente, Arvid Falch and Kristian Wentzel.
 This performance centered around the idea of a telematic interplay where gestures at one site manipulate the audio coming from the other site.
 At the Science Library, Kristian used a Myo armband controlling a [ZOIA](https://empresseffects.com/products/zoia) modular system to process and manipulate Arvids electric guitar playing from the Portal.
 What is a Myo armband?
 It is an inertial measurement unit (IMU) with gyroscope and accelerometer sensors, which also sports eight electromyography (EMG) sensors.
 This handy device is also capable of recognizing five different hand gestures out of the box.
 For a more in-depth look at Kristians setup, take a look at his other [blog post](https://mct-master.github.io/portal/2022/05/20/kriswent-extending-the-keyboard-through-motion-capture-and-modular-synthesis.html).

-To make a performance out of our concept, we added Joseph and with a [Roland SPD-SX sampling pad](https://www.roland.com/global/products/spd-sx/) at the science library, and put a keyboard in front of Kristian as well.
+To make a performance out of our concept, we added Joseph with a [Roland SPD-SX sampling pad](https://www.roland.com/global/products/spd-sx/) at the science library, and put a keyboard in front of Kristian as well.
 Our feature was an improvised piece, with some agreed guidelines.
 Our performance was made up of four sections, where one section seamlessly flowed into the next.
 We decided that Kristian should start the performance with a solo piece on an extended keyboard instrument using his setup.
 After some time, Arvid would join in for a duo performance where Kristian manipulated Arvid.
 In the third section we expanded into a trio, introducing Joseph on the drum pads.
 For the fourth section, we added more prominent and coherent grooves with a beat to the mix before finishing off.

 <figure style="float: none">
   <video width="auto" controls>